Mobile User Experience (UX) Design

 Tips for Mobile UX

-Here are some practical guidelines when designing for mobile interfaces:
+Here are some practical guidelines to design for mobile interfaces and a mobile-first approach:

 1. Minimize Content